Updated: May 8, 2025

 Unlike anywhere else in Lisbon, Parque das Nações is more similar to Canary Wharf in London than other neighborhoods in the city.
 Situated on the Tagus River to the northeast, Parque das Nações offers a respite from the busy downtown Lisbon, away from the overwhelming tourist crowds, which makes it the perfect spot for retirees looking for a calmer spot.

 Some of the best restaurants in Lisbon are located here, from top sushi restaurants to upscale Chinese restaurants.
-Enjoying an ice-cold beer with stunning views of the Tagus; what could be a better way to enjoy a long summer evening?
+What better way to enjoy a long summer evening than an ice-cold beer with stunning views of the Tagus?

 Belém